giddy-mpungu/Amazon_Review_-_TSP_Data_Mining_Project/README.md

+# Data Mining Project:
+Welcome to the **Data Mining Project** repository!

+This project Covers two Problems:
+1. Amazon Reviews Analysis using Map Reduce
+2. The Traveling Salesman Problem (TSP)

-# Amazon Beauty and Personal Care Reviews Analysis 🛍️✨
+## Amazon Beauty and Personal Care Reviews Analysis 🛍️✨

 Welcome to the **Amazon Beauty and Personal Care Reviews Analysis** repository!